-QSI Titan advanced function mapping
+QSI Titan advanced function mapping and custom AML GP60 configuration

-Note- updated & clarified manual:
+Note: updated & clarified manual:

 Even though I have years of experience in DCC, CVs, and even a degree in computer science, I found that I was copying information from the QSI 5.2.0 manual into this site, correcting it, clarifying it, and modifying it, and then re-publishing tons of information just too much work, and I was still left with a manual with problems.